fbpx

 If I can’t attend one or more of the sessions, will you give me access to the replay?

 Yes!
-After the live sessions you’ll receive a link to the recording and can watch it as many times as you like.
+After the live sessions we’ll post a link to the recording and can watch it as many times as you like.
 You’ll have lifetime access.

 How is the course delivered?